hacklets/hacklets-test/README.md

 * do you have a new collegue at your **workplace**, and want to give him all the projects and configurations in one shot?
-Throw everything (configurations, projects along with their code, wizards) in some hacklets and a profile, and you get it running in a few minutes
+Throw everything (configurations, projects along with their code, wizards) in some hacklets and a profile, and you get it running in a few minutes.
+For every collegue, forever!
 * do you have multiple machines (at home or work) which you want to easily synchronize, or you've bought a new computer and you want the same or at least some of your other configurations and projects on the new machine?
 With hacklets, you can easily do that
 * with hacklets, you are deprived of all those repetitive tasks you do all day, and win time to do the real stuff that matters.
-Hacklets makes you **happy** through productivity, and makes it extremely easy for you to share that happyness with your friends
+Hacklets makes you **happy** through productivity, and makes it extremely easy for you to **share** that happyness with your friends
-* easy integration with github, or any other git repository hosting (or why not, your own server, your own bug tracker, your own tools)
+* easy integration with github, or any other git repository hosting, or why not, your own server, your own bug tracker, your own tools - **once you get hacklets, you own it!**
 * if you develop a new tool, widget, script, configuration, or whatever digital information you may think of, for yourself, then you can just put it into a hacklet and share it.
 Others who have the same needs may use it, and improve it, and there you are, a more dynamic and collaborative environment from which everybody wins
+* no configuration or installation process stays in the way of your users adopting your tool - hacklets is easily integrable with your already existing git project, and the best of all, your users get the code and they can start hacking on it right away
 * **TODO**: more advantages

 # Terminology